Take a tour of the Azure IoT Central UI

-The dashboard is the first page you see when you sign in to your Azure IoT Central application.
-As a solution builder, you can create and customize multiple global application dashboards for other users.
+Dashboard is the first page you see when you sign in to your IoT Central application.
+You can create and customize multiple application dashboards.
 Learn more about adding tiles to your dashboard

-As an operator, if your user role allows it, you can create personal dashboards to monitor what you care about.
+Personal dashboards can also be created to monitor what you care about.
 To learn more, see the Create Azure IoT Central personal dashboards how-to article.

-The explorer page shows the devices in your Azure IoT Central application grouped by device template.
+This page shows the devices in your IoT Central application grouped by device template.